DerwenAI/kleptosyn/NOTES.md

 **Q:** Could topological methods provide useful formalisms for general descriptions?

-  - Sheaf Theory -- from a problematic project, though widely cited for analysis
+  - _Sheaf theory_ -- from a problematic project, although widely cited for analysis

 **Q:** Can we reuse _controlled vocabularies_ related to typical data sources and use cases?